 Due to the COVID-19 lockdown of schools, external assessments did not take place.
 Predicted results in Year 6 showed very high levels of progress from starting points and above National expectations.
-It was unprecedented to close schools which has seen a massive disruption in children's formal education.
-The school has had a successful fourth year.
-The experience of parents and their children has been overwhelmingly positive with over 91% parents saying that communication during the lockdown period was good or outstanding.
-75% of parents said that their children were engaged or highly engaged in the online educational offer.
-Attendance figures as of March 2020 were 97.7% indicating children love coming to school and their parents are committed to ensuring good attendance.
+It was unprecedented to close schools which has seen a massive disruption in children's formal educational.
+The school has had a successful sixth year.

+The experience of parents and their children has been overwhelmingly positive with over 95% parents saying that communication during the lockdown period was good or outstanding.
+More than 85% of parents said that their children were engaged or highly engaged in the online educational offer.
+Attendance figures as of June 2021 were 96.39% which is lower than previous year's attendance but still similar to the National average and government's expectation.